 The factor exposure matching tool enables testing whether the factor exposures and performance of the given asset can be replicated using other available assets, e.g., by using cheaper and more widely available funds or ETFs with same factor exposures and performance rather than investing in a more expensive product.
 The tool computes the factor exposures of the target asset using the specified factor model and time period, and then explores the combinations of the given alternative assets to find the closest match.
-For factor exposure matching the tool tries to match any factor loadings that are statistically significant based on the provided p-value threshold.
 The factor matching can be weighted equally, in which case the tool tries to minimize the sum square of factor loading differences for statistically significant factors, or based on t-stat, in which case the absolute t-stat value of the factor loading is used to weight the squared differences to prioritize matching based on the most significant factors.
 The tool also displays the closest match based on straight performance matching for comparison purposes.
 The straight performance matching is based on a combination of alternative assets that minimizes the sum square of monthly return differences.

 This model compares a baseline balanced portfolio (60% stocks, 40% treasury notes) with a portfolio that adjusts the stock and bond allocation based on the market valuation.
 The baseline portfolio is rebalanced annually, and the timing portfolio adjusts its allocation at the start of each year based on the Shiller PE10 ratio.
 The allocation changes to the timing portfolio are based on market valuation differing significantly from PE10 value of 18 (PE10 average since 1950).

 Moving average model uses the crossover of the moving average with the price or another moving average to decide whether to invest in the given asset.
-If the end-of-month price is greater than or equal to the moving average, the model will invest in the selected asset (risk on).
-If the end-of-month price is less than the moving average, the model will invest in an alternative safe asset, e.g., cash (risk off).
+If the end-of-period price is greater than or equal to the moving average, the model will invest in the selected asset (risk on).
+If the end-of-period price is less than the moving average, the model will invest in an alternative safe asset, e.g., cash (risk off).
 Alternatively the crossover of price and moving average can be replaced with the crossover of two moving averages, typically using a shorter term moving average being higher than the longer term moving average as the buy signal.
 The moving average is calculated from adjusted close prices either based on end-of-month prices for monthly moving averages or daily prices when the moving average is specified in trading days.
-The start year of the timing model backtest is adjusted forward if necessary so that there is enough historical data to trigger the timing signal from the start of the timing period.
-All trades are performed using the end-of-period close price, or at next trading day's close based on defined trading policy.
+The start year of the timing model backtest is adjusted forward if necessary, so that there is enough historical data to trigger the timing signal from the start of the timing period.
+Trades are performed at either the end-of-period close price, or at next trading day's close based on defined trading policy.
 The delayed trading accounts for the fact that typically in practice one would not be able to execute the trade at the point in time when the signal becomes available.

 The relative strength model uses the relative strength of an asset compared to other assets to decide which assets to invest in.
 The model favors assets with the best recent performance (momentum), and invests in one or more assets based on a performance ranked list of assets.
 The returns based momentum can be calculated over the specified time period directly, or by excluding the most recent month.
 The latter option addresses the short-term reversal effect, which is why academic momentum definition generally uses 2-12 momentum (last 12-month returns excluding the previous month).
 Two options for relative strength timing windows are provided:

 Both models above also support moving average based risk controls, which allows the relative strength model selections to be overridden so that the model invests in cash instead of the asset if the price of the asset is below its moving average.
 The moving average can also be based on an external asset, e.g., SPY, rather than the invididual assets themselves for market regime based models.
 The moving average is calculated as described above.
-The start year of the timing model backtest is adjusted forward if necessary so that there is enough historical data to trigger the timing signal from the start of the timing period.
+The start year of the timing model backtest is adjusted forward if necessary, so that there is enough historical data to trigger the timing signal from the start of the timing period.
 The months in the timing period are calendar months, and monthly changes are based on the end-of-month adjusted close price.
-All trades are performed using the end-of-period close price, or at next trading day's close based on defined trading policy.
+Trades are performed at either the end-of-period close price, or at next trading day's close based on defined trading policy.
 The delayed trading accounts for the fact that typically in practice one would not be able to execute the trade at the point in time when the signal becomes available.

 The dual momentum model combines relative momentum and absolute momentum based timing.
 Relative strength is used to select the best performing model asset(s) and absolute momentum is then applied as a trend-following filter to only invest in the selected asset(s) if the excess return over the risk free rate has been positive.
 If the excess return is negative, then the model invests in short- to intermediate-term fixed income instruments (the out-of-market asset) until the trend turns positive.
-The relative momentum performance is calculated as the asset's total return over the timing period, and the return of 1-month treasury bills is used as the risk free rate for the absolute momentum filter.
+The relative momentum performance is calculated as the asset's total return over the timing period, and the return of 3-month treasury bills is used as the risk free rate for the absolute momentum filter.
 The months in the timing period are calendar months, and monthly changes are based on the end-of-month adjusted close price.
-All trades are performed using the end-of-month close price, or at next trading day's close based on defined trading policy.
+Trades are performed at either the end-of-month close price, or at next trading day's close based on defined trading policy.
 The delayed trading accounts for the fact that typically in practice one would not be able to execute the trade at the point in time when the signal becomes available.